 Know About Niacin

-Some forms of niacin cause skin flushing.
-This can be controlled by changing the dosage or time of day taken.
-You may also want to take it with food, or try a different medicine combination.
+Niacin can cause side effects.
+Some forms of niacin cause your skin to flush.
+This can be controlled by changing the dose or the time of day you take it.
+You may also want to take it with food.
+Or you could try a different medicine combination.
+Other possible side effects include itching, tingling, and nausea.
 Large doses of niacin over a long time can cause liver damage.
-There are possible side effects from niacin.
 And niacin may interact with other medicines and supplements.
-So work closely with your healthcare provider when taking niacin.
+Work closely with your healthcare provider when taking niacin.